Megha-Komarraju/Personal_Projects/README.md

 ## Index
 This repository holds all of my personal projects that I've done over the years.

-* Data Science Projects
+* Python Projects
-* Tableau Visualizations
+* Machine Learning Projects

 Each category has their own variety of projects and are accompanied by documentation.